edubart/nelua-lang/docs/pages/euluna.md

 * We love to script in Lua.
 * We love C/C++ performance.
-* We want best of both worlds in a single language and with similiar syntax.
+* We want best of both worlds in a single language and with similar syntax.
 * We want to reuse or mix existing C/C++/Lua code.
 * We want type safety and optimizations.
-* We want to be able to manipulate the language parser and make cleaner and elegand DSLs.
+* We want to be able to manipulate the language parser and make cleaner and elegant DSLs.
 * We want to have performant code while maintaining readability and safety.
 * We want the language features and manual to be minimalistic and fit our brain.
 * We want to deploy anywhere Lua or C runs.